Why Insight Alone Doesn’t Heal: Nervous System Integration vs Understanding

 Forced avoidance vs chosen disengagement

 When disengagement happens only after overload, it is not a choice — it’s a collapse.
+The nervous system withdraws because it has exceeded capacity.

 How integration actually happens